 Consider a Financial Donation

 Contributions such as yours have already helped hundreds of future leaders become inspired and learn more about world issues.
 If considering a donation, click below for a donation form and send all donations to the World Affairs Seminar office listed on the form.
 Thank you!

 Give today online!
 We are connected with Network for Good, a Certified B Corporation non-profit.
 Network for Good uses the Internet and mobile technology to securely and efficiently distribute thousands of donations from donors to their favorite charities each year.

 Click here to download our pledge form to give to the World Affairs Seminar!

 Sponsorship is Easy

 Like most things in life, the more you put into your sponsorship, the more your club or organization will take away.
 Consider paying for some or all of a student’s tuition to the World Affairs Seminar.
 Let this act as a stepping stone to a relationship with the youth in your community.
 Invite them to meetings before and after the Seminar so that they can see what your organization does, and you will be able to see how the World Affairs Seminar changes lives from the participant themselves.

 Co-sponsor with another service organization

-One lesson that is learned while at the World Affairs Seminar is that we must all work together to make this world a better place.
+One lesson learned at the World Affairs Seminar is we must all work together to make this world a better place.
 We practice this creed in every aspect of our program, including with sponsorship.
-In large cities where there are multiple Rotary or Lions clubs, for example, many will pull together and collectively send students.
+In large cities with multiple Rotary or Lions clubs, for example, many will collectively send students.
 In other communities, the local Rotary and Lions clubs will together sponsor students.
 There is no limit as to what we can do working together.